BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Sleep schedule is upside down, nocturnal, because I am up all night reading and watching videos and doing code and Twitter.
 The #100DaysOfCode challenge is taking its toll on my sleep schedule, but I do not want to stop.
 Last night I stayed up all night coding, and then switched to [PicoCTF](https://picoctf.org) to wind down, but ended up coding the ROT13 Converter at 4am to help with a challenge (and because I'd rather write websites than get CTF flags, I guess).
 I am writing this log entry at 4:30am on the 23rd September after a similar bout of coding on freeCodeCamp.
 Seriously considering trying to stay awake all day to reset my sleep schedule.
 If I do, then Day 13 and 14 are going to merge into one weird long stretch of coding and sleep deprivation.

 **Link(s) to work:** [ROT13 Converter](https://brendangasparin.github.io/rot13-js/)

+### Day 14: September 23, 2021

+**Today's Progress:** Worked through arrays and function sections of freeCodeCamp Basic JavaScript course.
+Worked on own project: what I hope will be a PHP CRUD app.

+**Thoughts:** Slept for four hours in the morning.
+Did freeCodeCamp tutorials all day and worked on the basic HTML and CSS of the CRUD app in the early hours of the next morning.
+I have already written a PHP authenticator (just before starting this log) so I believe I can do this CRUD app.
+I just have to make sure I do not flake on my JavaScript studies while I do it.

+**Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)